chartjes/blog/source/_posts/2012-08-08-how-did-i-end-up-here.markdown

 * learned how to wrap tests around reluctant code bases
 * learned how to write an ebook
+* learned how to do a podcast about programming issues
+* started organzing a PHP conference in Toronto

 Challenge 7: Keep finding challenges
 ------------------------------------